prism/prism-docs/docs/source/databases.rst

 - Review your purge rules to discard data.
 - Keep an eye on your database size and adjust the above to keep a good balance.

+We've tried our best to create a good schema.
+We'll continue to make improvements.
+You can always make structure or index schema changes to better align with how you use Prism.

 .. _prism:

 What Prism Does
 ---------------

-Out of the box, Prism does a lot to improve performance.
+Out of the box, Prism does a lot for performance.

+**Asynchronous Tasks**

+Prism executes queries on another thread, some the game thread is not blocked.

 **Connection Pooling**

-Prism uses a connection pool.
-(For SQL servers, Hikari).
+Prism uses a connection pool (HikariCP).
 This reduces overhead needed to communicate with the database server by reusing connections.
 Reduce, reuse, recycle!

 **Statement Batching**